Desensitization and Deception in Differential Games with Asymmetric Information: Pursuit-Evasion with Uncertain Dynamic Obstacle

 \subsection{Desensitization Against a Non-Deceptive Evader}

-Next, the effectiveness of desensitization is initially analyzed against a non-deceptive evader.
-Initially, the case where the pursuer does not desensitize, which can be captured by setting the penalty on the RCS regularizer $Q$ to zero, is examined in Figure \ref{fig:DOC_colli}.
+The effectiveness of desensitization is initially analyzed against a non-deceptive evader.
+Initially, the case where the pursuer does not desensitize, which can be captured by setting $Q=0$, is examined in Fig.~\ref{fig:DOC_colli}.
 The simulation parameters are $\epsilon = 0.3$, $r_o = 0.75$, $N = 10$, $\Delta t = 0.1$.
 The initial positions are $x_p^0 = (0,0)$, $x_e^0 = (3,0)$, and $x_w^0 = (2,1.15)$.
-The speeds are set to $u_c = 1$, $v_c = 0.6$, $\hat{\rho} = [0~-0.25]$, and $\bar{\rho} = [0~-0.35]$.
+The speeds are set to $u_c = 1$, $v_c = 0.6$, $\bar{\rho} = [0~-0.25]$, and ${\rho} = [0~-0.35]$.
 It is assumed that $\rho_2$ is the only uncertain parameter.
-In this case, the pursuer ends up colliding with the true obstacle, and the result is presented in Fig. \ref{fig:DOC_colli}.
+In this case, the pursuer ends up colliding with the obstacle, and the result is presented in Fig. \ref{fig:DOC_colli}.
 The blue line denotes the trajectory traced by the pursuer with the markers denoting the initial and the instantaneous position of the pursuer.
-Similarly, red corresponds to the evader.
-The blue circle is the instantaneous position of the nominal obstacle, as estimated by the pursuer, and the red circle is that of the true obstacle, as estimated by the evader.
+Similarly, red color corresponds to the evader.
+The blue circle is the instantaneous nominal position of the obstacle, as estimated by the pursuer, and the red circle is that of the actual obstacle, as estimated by the evader.
 The black dashed circle indicates the initial position of the obstacle.
 The green curves denote the instantaneous $N$-step look ahead trajectories for both players based on the RHC control law.
-As can be seen in Figure \ref{fig:DOC_colli}, the lack of information regarding the whereabouts of the true obstacle and the reliance on its nominal model led to a collision in this case.
+As can be seen in Fig. \ref{fig:DOC_colli}, the lack of information regarding the whereabouts of the true obstacle and the reliance on its nominal model led to a collision in this case.

-Figure \ref{fig:Desensi_NoDecept_1} presents the results obtained when the pursuer employs a desensitized strategy with $Q=1$ for the case presented in Figure \ref{fig:DOC_colli}.
-The fact that the pursuer is minimizing its risk measure at every instant can be inferred from the instantaneous look-ahead trajectory (the green curves) in Figure \ref{fig:Desensi_NoDecept_1}(a), which is taking the pursuer away from the obstacle, as opposed to taking it along the line-of-sight.
-From Figure \ref{fig:Desensi_NoDecept_1}(b), it can be observed that the pursuer navigates around the obstacle by maintaining a safe distance before the pursuer turns its full attention towards capturing the evader in pure pursuit, which is shown in Figure \ref{fig:Desensi_NoDecept_1}(c).
+Figure~\ref{fig:Desensi_NoDecept_1} presents the results obtained when the pursuer employs a desensitized strategy with $Q=1$ for the case presented in Fig.~\ref{fig:DOC_colli}.

+The fact that the pursuer minimizes a risk estimate at every instant can be inferred from the instantaneous look-ahead trajectory (the green curves) in Fig.~\ref{fig:Desensi_NoDecept_1}(a), which takes the pursuer away from the obstacle, as opposed to taking it along the line-of-sight.
+From Fig.~\ref{fig:Desensi_NoDecept_1}(b), it can be observed that the pursuer navigates around the obstacle by maintaining a safe distance before the pursuer turns its full attention towards capturing the evader in pure pursuit, which is shown in Fig.~\ref{fig:Desensi_NoDecept_1}(c).